 The estate agents mostly handle probate possession; you can contact the agent or the seller if you know him personally.

 Why Should an individual Mortgage a House in Probate?

-There are various reasons; the person may be a benefactor interested in replacing the present mortgage which is not in his/her name, raise some capital on mortgage-free possession or interested in using the mortgage to buy a new estate that is being sold in probate.
+There are various reasons; the person may be a benefactor interested in replacing the present mortgage which is not in his/her name, raising some capital on mortgage-free possession or be interested in using the mortgage to buy a new estate that is being sold in probate.